DanielJSottile/programming-notes/notes.md

 - `pip` - is the package manager for python.
 	- `install` , `uninstall`, and `freeze` (which shows you what is installed) only useful option for freeze is `--all`

+- `virtualenv` - a tool that makes a virtual python environment, takes -p [python version] and the directory, which you should put in the project you are working on and call it `venv`

+- let's say I break my venv...

+- `deactivate` - undoes the activate we did before (see above)

 - `flake8` - is a linter for python; it finds formatting mistakes in your programming and suggests fixes.
 It can find unused variables/assignments, etc.  run as `watch flake8 [file path]` in a different window.

 ---